 Doctors recommend that people with rosacea avoid triggers, which may include:

 - hot drinks

 - aerobic exercise

-Metronidazole may reduce oxidative stress, discoloration, and inflammation, and it comes as a lotion, cream, or gel.
+It may reduce oxidative stress, discoloration, and inflammation, and it comes as a lotion, cream, or gel.

 Typical side effects include mild, short-term burning, stinging, and irritation.

-It is important to note that anyone with a sulfa allergy should not try this type of rinse.
+Anyone with a sulfa allergy should not try this type of rinse.
 Also, many people find the odor unpleasant, and some experience localized irritation.

-Prosacea is an over-the-counter product that may help treat and control the color changes, pimples, bumps, and irritation associated with rosacea.
+Prosacea is an over-the-counter (OTC) product that may help treat and control the color changes, pimples, bumps, and irritation associated with rosacea.